agduan/PersonalWebsite/README.md

 # Personal Website

-This is my [personal website](https://alexandraduan.wiki), a clean, modern theme to showcase my work and interests.
-The site features a responsive design with tabbed navigation, dynamic theme switching, and interactive elements.
+This is my [personal website](https://alexandraduan.wiki), featuring a clean, modern theme made to showcase my work and interests.
+The site has a responsive design with tabbed navigation, dynamic theme switching, and interactive elements.
 Made with HTML/CSS, and JavaScript.

 ## Setup & Usage
 1. Clone or download the repository.